jleesCY/apple-silicon-seed-kali/Lab-Notes/CY4310/9 - Mitnick TCP/README.md

 Alternatively, you can download it from SEED [here](https://seedsecuritylabs.org/Labs_20.04/Files/Mitnick_Attack/Labsetup-arm.zip)

-Assuming docker has already been correctly set up using the steps from my notes on Lab 5 (starting at the section titled ["Install the correct version of Docker"](https://github.com/jleesCY/apple-silicon-seed-kali/tree/main/Lab-Notes/CY4310/5%20-%20DNS%20Spoofing#install-the-correct-version-of-docker)), `cd` into `Labsetup-arm` and run
+Assuming docker has already been correctly set up using the steps from my notes on Lab 5 (from ["Install the correct version of Docker"](https://github.com/jleesCY/apple-silicon-seed-kali/tree/main/Lab-Notes/CY4310/5%20-%20DNS%20Spoofing#install-the-correct-version-of-docker) to the end), `cd` into `Labsetup-arm` and run

 ```
 dcbuild